tudorcuc/tudorcuc/README.md

-# Hi there, I'm Tudor! 👋
+# 👋 I'm Tudor!

 Hey there!
 Welcome to my profile!
-I’m all about coding and love bringing ideas to life with projects that tackle real-world challenges.
-Whether it's crafting web apps, contributing to open-source projects, or diving into the latest tech trends, I’m always pumped to learn and create.
+I’m all about coding and love bringing ideas to life with different projects.
+I’m always pumped to learn and create.
 Let's make something awesome together!

 ## 🛠️ Technologies & Tools